emacsmirror/dir-config/README.md

 Here is the difference between with `.dir-locals.el` and the `.dir-config.el` files:

-- `.dir-locals.el` (built-in):
+# .dir-locals.el (built-in):

 - Primarily used for setting per-directory local variables (static).
 - The syntax of `.dir-locals.el` relies heavily on nested lists and alist structures which can quickly become difficult to read and maintain.
 - The configuration in `dir-locals.el` is inherently static unless dynamic behavior is explicitly added using `eval`.
-Here is an example of `.dir-locals.el`:
-    ```
-    ((nil . ((eval . (progn
-                       (setq-local my-variable t)
-                       (message "Hello world"))))))
-    ```
 - Only a single `.dir-locals.el` file can be specified by modifying the `dir-locals-file` variable.

-- `.dir-config.el` (this package):
+#### .dir-config.el (this package):

 - Loads and evaluates Emacs Lisp code (dynamic by default).
 - `.dir-config.el` files are easier to maintain, as they use standard Elisp code instead of nested alists.
 - Allows specifying multiple `.dir-config.el` file names by adding them to the `dir-config-file-names` list.

 ### Wouldn't it be better to move .dir-config.el Elisp code into Emacs init?